vivekpal1/vivek/data/blog/webdevin2022.md

 - Now you must build awesome projects with these skills.
 [Projects List from freeCodeCamp.org](https://www.freecodecamp.org/news/javascript-projects-for-beginners/)

-To master some in-depth topics in javascript, and what works behind the scenes of javascript, you must watch [Namaste Javascript](https://youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP)
+To master some in-depth topics in javascript, and what works behind the scenes of javascript, hands on to [Namaste Javascript](https://youtube.com/playlist?list=PLlasXeu85E9cQ32gLCvAvr9vNaUccPVNP) course by Akshay Saini

 ### Git and Github